severalnines/docs/components.rst

 Starting from version 1.7.0, ClusterControl introduced an agent-based monitoring integration with :term:`Prometheus`.
 Other operations like management, scaling and deployment are still performed through agentless approach as described in the `Management and Deployment Operations`_.
 Agent-based monitoring can eliminate excessive SSH connections to the monitored hosts and offload the monitoring jobs to another dedicated monitoring system like Prometheus.

-..
-Note:: Only MySQL-based and PostgreSQL-based clusters are supported at the moment.

 With agent-based configuration, you can use a set of new dashboards that use Prometheus as the data source and give access to its flexible query language and multi-dimensional data model with time series data identified by metric name and key/value pairs.
 Simply said, in this configuration, ClusterControl integrates with Prometheus to retrieve the collected monitoring data and visualize them in the ClusterControl UI, just like a GUI client for Prometheus.
 ClusterControl also connects to the exporter via HTTP GET and POST methods to determine the process state for process management purposes.
 For the list of Prometheus exporters, see `Monitoring Tools`_.

 One Prometheus data source can be shared among multiple clusters within ClusterControl.
 You have the options to deploy a new Prometheus server or import an existing Prometheus server, under *ClusterControl > Dashboards > Enable Agent Based Monitoring*.